-The standardized objective of caribou behaviour studies (Handley 2010) is:
+The standardized objective of caribou behaviour studies (Handley 2010) is to:

-to determine if caribou behaviour changes with distance from the mines.
+• determine if caribou behaviour changes with distance from the mines.

 Both focal and scan sampling (Altmann 1974) will be used to record the behaviour of individual caribou and groups of caribou, respectively.
 For both focal and scan sampling, when first arriving on site, the observers will wait five minutes before commencing the surveys.
 During that time, information on group location and insect harassment will be recorded, and a composition count conducted.
 In the event that caribou do not remain on site for sufficient periods of time, or additional personnel are not available, priority will be given to focal sampling over scan sampling.
+This program is completed in collaboration with Diavik Mine, where Ekati is responsible to observe caribou adjacent to the Ekati Mine.